 Guardians win 10-7 in extra innings, Blue Jays' Bichette, Chapman exit with injuries

+TORONTO — The Toronto Blue Jays lost two players mid-game and some more ground in the American League wild-card race on Sunday afternoon.

-TORONTO — Kole Calhoun hit a tiebreaking two-run double followed by Ramon Laureano's two-run homer in the 11th inning and the Cleveland Guardians edged the Toronto Blue Jays 10-7 on Sunday.
+Kole Calhoun hit a tiebreaking two-run double followed by Ramon Laureano's two-run homer in the 11th inning and the Cleveland Guardians edged the Blue Jays 10-7.

+Toronto is now 2 1/2 games back of the third and final AL wild-card playoff berth with 31 games remaining in the final five weeks of the schedule.

-Blue Jays shortstop Bo Bichette left the game with a tight right quadriceps ailment after four innings.
-Third baseman Matt Chapman departed after the sixth with a swollen right middle finger.
+Toronto shortstop Bo Bichette and third baseman Matt Chapman exited the rubber-match loss with injuries that bothered them before the game.

+"(Chapman) had a lot of swings, in that one at-bat in particular," Schneider said.
+"He's been grinding through it."

+In the see-saw series finale in front of 41,978 in attendance at Rogers Centre, Toronto had leads of 2-0 in the first inning and 5-4 in the sixth.
+Cleveland took a 6-5 lead in the eighth, only to have the Blue Jays tie the affair in their half of the inning.

-Calhoun hit a rocket over Toronto right-fielder George Springer with two outs off reliever Jay Jackson (3-1).
+Calhoun hit a rocket over Toronto right-fielder George Springer with two outs off reliever Jay Jackson (3-1) in the 11th.
 Laureano's two-run blast went out to left-centre field.

 Cleveland closer Emmanuel Clase (2-7) gave up the game's final run on a Whit Merrifield sacrifice fly.